nhatminhtrange/Final-Project-ML-in-geosciences/README.md

 - Assist in the design and evaluation of field test configurations.
 - Provide insight into the sensitivity of wavefields to acquisition geometry.

-Once trained, the ANN can approximate wavefield responses for different geometries without rerunning simulations, offering a flexible tool for supporting survey design and decision-making.
+Once trained, the ANN can approximate wavefield responses for different geometries without testing, offering a flexible tool for supporting survey design and decision-making.

 ---